© Pint of Science, 2025. All rights reserved.

 We group our events into six main categories that cover the broad scope of what we call science:

-Atoms to Galaxies: physics, chemistry, maths and astronomy
+- Atoms to Galaxies: physics, chemistry, maths and astronomy.

-Beautiful Mind: neuroscience, psychology and psychiatry
+- The Mind: neuroscience, psychology and psychiatry.

-Our Body: medicine, human biology and health
+- Our Body: medicine, human biology and health.

-Planet Earth: geosciences, botany and zoology
+- Planet Earth: geosciences, botany and zoology.

 Pint of Science Australia is only possible by the amazing dedication and contribution from our volunteer team.
 We have a crew of hundreds, all passionate science-interested volunteers who power the whole operation.
 You can find out more about the current year's crew by visiting the Team page.